8octa/react-coding-challange/README.md

 # REM Waste Management page redesign React Coding Challange

-# A web page created using React.js and Tailwind CSS

 This project's goal is to redesign the look and feel while keeping its functionality intact with the focus beign on clean code, resposiveness and UX/UI imporvements.

 # Getting started